2013 Carolina Panthers season: Week 17: at Atlanta Falcons

 Despite sacking Matt Ryan nine times—a single-game franchise record—the Panthers were not assured of a win until the final seconds.
 With 31 seconds to go and trailing 21–20, the Falcons were driving in hopes of setting up a game-winning field goal.
 However, center Joe Hawley snapped the ball before Ryan was ready.
 The ball sailed back 16 yards to the Atlanta 27.
 Hawley later said that he was distracted by the noise from a large number of Panther fans who made the five-hour drive to Atlanta, and thought Ryan was calling for the ball.
 With the win, the Panthers clinched the NFC South, the #2 seed and a first-round bye, finishing 12–4 in the progress while going 10–18 when Newton turned the ball over.
 They swept the Falcons for the first time since 2005.

+This was the last time the Panthers swept the Falcons until 2025.